FisayoK/2024-09-18-Unix-Shell-Wkshp/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to Varsity College PMB BCAD1 students.
 </p>
-{% endcomment %}

 <hr/>